Transigence/Beginning-Programming/readme.md

 With the exception of Sublime Text, every program listed in this section is free.
 What a time to be alive!

 In order to program in a language, you will need to have the build tools or interpreter for that language.
-For [ECMAScript](https://developer.mozilla.org/en-US/docs/Web/javascript/) you already have everything you need, which is a text editor and a web browser.
 Here are just a few languages you might be interested in learning about, as well as links to their project home pages:

 * [Python](https://python.org/)
 * [Java](https://oracle.com/java/technologies/downloads/)